Purple Vomit – Royal Barf No One Asked For

 What Even Is Purple Vomit?

-Why Does Vomit Turn Purple?
+Why Does Throw Up Turn Purple?

 Is Purple Vomit Dangerous or Just Extra?